 April 23, 2018

-Fast & Furious – Supercharged – fun facts
+Fast & Furious – Supercharged – OI fun facts

-Supercharged contains a surprisingly large menagerie of references and Easter eggs to both the originating films and to a whole swath of Universal Orlando attractions, both past and present.
+Supercharged contains a surprisingly large menagerie of references and Easter eggs to the originating films and to a whole swath of Universal Orlando rides, both past and present.
 Here’s just a quick rundown of some of what you can find:

-- Back to the Future, another former attraction at Universal Studios Florida, is also represented in the queue by way of the DeLorean’s license plate hanging on the wall.
+- Back to the Future, another former ride at Universal Studios Florida, is also represented in the queue by way of the DeLorean’s license plate hanging on the wall.

 - In the single-riders’ line, there is a collection of all the car keys and “pink slips” that the Fast family has managed to race for and win over the years (hey – everyone has to have a hobby, right?).
 This is a veritable smorgasbord of Easter eggs in and of itself; keep your eyes peeled for the likes of Doctor Emmett Brown’s time-traveling DeLorean, Arthur Weasley’s flying Ford Anglia, and a keychain that, apparently, used to belong to Disaster: A Major Motion Picture… Starring You!